hannaparkUH/hannaparkUH.github.io/projects/project-4.md

 summary: Technical illustrations created in Adobe Illustrator
 ---

-Adobe Illustrator is the first graphic design software I learned in college.
+Adobe Illustrator is the first graphic design software I learned.
 Before switching my career from graphic designer to web designer, I used Illustrator every day at work.
 I still love Illustrators and use it when I create websites.
 These are the illustrations I created when I worked as a graphic designer.

 <hr>